Whistle Stop to Our Past

 Very few orient structures survived in Texas thus, when Santa Fe announced plans to demolish the depot in the late 1980's, San Angelo citizens initiated a campaign to preserve the building.
 After years of neglect, they restored the depot to its original stately presence.
 Today the depot houses the Railway Museum of San Angelo, which was established in 1996 and formed as a 501(c)(3) nonprofit in 2007.

-Dr. Linda Thorsen Bond is author of San Angelo and Arthur Stilwell’s Dream,
+Dr. Linda Thorsen Bond is author of San Angelo and Arthur Stilwell’s Dream of Steam,

 San Angelo A to Z: A Young Reader’s Guide and Saving the Oldest Town in Texas.